 Meet Your Child Where They Are

-Because her kids are still young, Owenf addresses climate change in simple ways, like answering questions about why the family recycles and why it’s important they not waste food.
+Because her kids are still young, Owens addresses climate change in simple ways, like answering questions about why the family recycles and why it’s important they not waste food.
 Sometimes she’ll use nature walks to talk to her kids about the importance of Leave No Trace.
 Or she’ll point to deer grazing in their backyard to start a discussion about how animal populations are changing.
 But the conversations—right now, at least—are straightforward, succinct and ongoing.

-Most of the time, Owenf talks about climate with her kids when they ask about it.
+Most of the time, Owens talks about climate with her kids when they ask about it.
 For children younger than 6, this is a good tactic, says Mary DeMocker, author of The Parents’ Guide to Climate Revolution: 100 Ways to Build a Fossil-Free Future.